Skip to main content

 Q: My payslip shows “Employer PF” of ₹1,800 as an earning.
 But that money isn’t in my bank account.
 Where does it go?

-It goes to your EPF account at the EPFO, not your bank account.
-It’s part of your CTC but classified as an employer contribution — it shows on payslips that display a full CTC reconciliation.
-You can check your EPF balance via the EPFO member portal (passbook.epfindia.gov.in) at any time.
+It goes to your EPF account at the EPFO, not your bank.
+It’s part of CTC that your employer contributes directly.
+You can check your EPF balance anytime via the EPFO member portal at passbook.epfindia.gov.in.

 Q: The TDS deducted each month is different.
 Is that normal?